Thybolt Mission for Hams

 Dhruva Space's Thybolt Mission launched Thybolt-1 and Thybolt-2 satellites using the Space-qualified 1U Dhruva Space Satellite Orbital Deployer (DSOD-1U).

-These cubists are built on the 0.5U P-DoT satellite platform which is designed, built and tested by Dhruva Space for use in the amateur communications, disaster management, and low bit-rate applications of STEM and strategic importance.
-The qualification of this 0.5U platform with its sub-systems will enable many more amateurs across India to learn, build, launch and operate experiments on amateur satellite missions.
+These CubeSats are built on the 0.5U P-DoT satellite platform – designed, built and tested by Dhruva Space for use in amateur communications, disaster management, and low bit-rate applications of STEM, and other strategic initiatives.
+The qualification of this 0.5U platform with its sub-systems will enable many more amateurs across India to learn, build, launch and operate experiments through amateur satellite missions.

 Launch Vehicle : PSLV C54